derekkim90/stock-market-project/README.md

 atr <- ATR(msft[,c("High","Low","Adj.Close")], n=14)

 # Average directional movement index indicates the strength of a trend in price time series.
-It is a combination of the negative and positive directional movements indicators, DI + n and DI ???n , computed over a period of n past days corresponding to the input window length
+It is a combination of the negative and positive directional movements indicators, DI + n and DIn , computed over a period of n past days corresponding to the input window length
 adx<- ADX(msft[,c("High","Low","Adj.Close")], n=14)